MohdRasmil7/LawMate-LegalGuide/README.md

 ## Overview

-LawMate is a personal legal assistant designed to help users navigate the complexities of the Indian Constitution and legal matters.
-The application leverages Retrieval-Augmented Generation (RAG) with a Language Learning Model (LLM) to provide accurate and helpful legal advice in real-time. 🤖✨
+LawMate is a personal legal assistant crafted to assist users in navigating the complexities of the Indian Constitution and various legal matters.
+The application utilizes Retrieval-Augmented Generation (RAG) in conjunction with a Language Learning Model (LLM) to deliver accurate and real-time legal advice. 🤖✨

 ![](assets/image2.png)